Standing wave: Standing wave in a pipe

-Note that this formula for the pressure is of the same form as Equation ((1)), so a stationary pressure wave forms that is fixed in space and oscillates in time.
+This formula for the pressure is of the same form as Equation ((1)), so a stationary pressure wave forms that is fixed in space and oscillates in time.

 If the end of a pipe is closed, the pressure is maximal since the closed end of the pipe exerts a force that restricts the movement of air.
-This corresponds to a pressure anti-node (which is a node for molecular motions, because the molecules near the closed end can't move).
+This corresponds to a pressure anti-node (which is a node for molecular motions, because the molecules near the closed end cannot move).
 If the end of the pipe is open, the pressure variations are very small, corresponding to a pressure node (which is an anti-node for molecular motions, because the molecules near the open end can move freely).
 The exact location of the pressure node at an open end is actually slightly beyond the open end of the pipe, so the effective length of the pipe for the purpose of determining resonant frequencies is slightly longer than its physical length.
 This difference in length is ignored in this example.
 In terms of reflections, open ends partially reflect waves back into the pipe, allowing some energy to be released into the outside air.
 Ideally, closed ends reflect the entire wave back in the other direction.